-- "Certificate of conformity" - NOT a "Type-examination certificate" [this relates to some of the technical requirements, and may be a precursor to a "Certificate of Conformity", but is not enough by itself]
+- "Certificate of conformity" - NOT a "Type-examination certificate" [this relates to some of the technical requirements, and may be a precursor to a "Certificate of Conformity", but is not enough by itself] - 4.
+What are the requirements for meters measuring glycol, or other mixtures?

-4. What about "Class B" meters?